MOHS Surgery

 Stitching the wound closed

-Skin graft (skin is taken from another part of the face or neck)
+Skin graft (skin is harvested from another part of the face or neck and sewn into the wound)

-Skin flap (skin is shifted from a nearby area)
+Single stage skin flap (skin is repositioned from a nearby area)

 Recovery from MOHS Surgery Reconstruction